Lombiq/NodeJs-Extensions/Docs/Styles.md

 ### Integration with Visual Studio (Code)

-To see and run all of the defined scripts in the Visual Studio Task Runner Explorer, you need to install the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NpmTaskRunner64) extension for Visual Studio.
-You can then run the given scripts and inspect any errors and linter rule violations in the attached console.

 Unfortunately, there's currently no Visual Studio editor support to see linter violations in real-time.
 You can, however, write SCSS in Visual Studio Code and use the official [Stylelint extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) there.
 Just install and configure it to validate SCSS files under its "Stylelint: Validate" option, or use the below snippet in VS Code's *settings.json*:

 ```json